-Key management personnel services are provided by the Responsible Entity and are included in the management fees disclosed above.
+Key management personnel services are provided by the Responsible Entity and included in the management fees disclosed above.
 There is no separate charge for these services.
 There was no compensation paid directly by the Fund to any of the key management personnel.

-No transactions occurred with key management personnel during the year (2022: Nil).
+The following transactions occurred with key management personnel during the reporting period: